Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

 You’ll be prompted to create an account with your wallet or an email address.
 For the sake of this tutorial, we’ll be making an account using our MetaMask account.

-Click on the `Metamask` option from the wallet list and you’ll be presented with a **sign-in** request in your browser extension.
+Click on the `MetaMask` option from the wallet list and you’ll be presented with a **sign-in** request in your browser extension.
 This is to verify ownership of your account.

 ![](./ghnextjs2.png)

-Once you click on the **Sign-In** button, you’ll be redirected to the Fleek Dashboard.
+Once you click on the **Sign in** button, you’ll be redirected to the Fleek dashboard.

-### Fleek CLI Installation
+### Fleek CLI installation

 As we are deploying the website using the **fleek-cli**, our next step will be to install the **fleek-cli** on our computer.